Leen-Robotics/reinforcement_learning/README.md

 ```

 #### Sensor
 The `sensor` maps the environment's state to an observation.
-It is where you specify which signals (from the environment) the agent has access to (it may only able to see partial information from the environment's state, etc).
+It is where you specify which signals (from the environment) the agent has access to (you may make it so the agent only has access to partial information from the environment's state, etc).

 ```python
 from leen_rl import Sensor, Environment, Observation